shaylatyagi/shaylatyagi/README.md

 Aspiring Algorithm Engineer | Computer Science Student at VIT Vellore

 ## About Me
-I'm a second-year Computer Science student at VIT Vellore, currently in my 4th semester.
+I'm a third-year Computer Science student at VIT Vellore, currently in my 5th semester.
 I'm always open to collaboration and contributing to open-source projects.

 I am learning more about various technologies and continuously working on improving my skills.